ljufa/rsplayer/docs/troubleshooting.md

 ## Music library scan finds no files from a mounted drive (Samba/NFS)

+> **Tip:** As of v2.5.0, rsplayer can mount and manage SMB/NFS shares directly from the Settings page under **Music Sources > Network Mounts**.
+Mounts created through the UI are automatically configured with the correct permissions.
+The manual steps below apply to mounts configured outside of rsplayer (e.g., via `/etc/fstab`).

 If the library scan completes immediately with no files found, it is most likely a file permission issue.
 The `rsplayer` service runs as the `rsplayer` user, which may not have read access to your mount point.

 **Verify the issue:**